RocketChat/docs-old/administrator-guides/authentication/ldap/README.md

 connect = your_ldap_server.com:636
 ```

-To enable Stunnel automatic startup change the ``ENABLED`` variable in /etc/default/stunnel4 to ``1``:
+To enable Stunnel automatic startup, change the ``ENABLED`` variable in `/etc/default/stunnel4` to ``1``:

 ```.sh
 # Change to one to enable stunnel automatic startup
 ENABLED=1
 ```

-Finally on the Rocket.Chat server under /admin/LDAP set
+Finally, on the Rocket.Chat server under `/admin/LDAP` set:

 - LDAP_Url = localhost
 - LDAP_Port = 389

 ## Work in Progress

-There might be lots of features we don't know about LDAP, so we'd love to hear your comments and feedback on what we can do to improve.
+There might be lots of features we don't know about LDAP yet, so we'd love to hear your comments and feedback on what we can do to improve.

 ## Troubleshooting

-### I cannot login even though everything looks good
+### I cannot log in even though everything looks good

 If you cannot login and receive no error messages, so the last thing you see in log is `Attempt to bind <correct dn of user>`, make sure your LDAP account username does not match any username of a local account.
 For example, if you create a local user with username `joe`, then enable LDAP, and try to login with username `joe`, which exists on your LDAP server, the operation fails silently, without any error message in your log, simply saying username or password do not match.
 You cannot login with `joe` using your LDAP password or local password anymore.